Table of Contents

 player.Stop();

-After stopping, all AR feature components stop working.
-Scene content and interaction logic may or may not stop, depending on the content itself.
+After playback stops, all AR functionality components will stop working.
+The content and interaction logic in the scene may not necessarily stop, depending on the content itself.

 Use Seek(double) to jump to a specific time point for playback.